 Why Is Time Management Important in the Workplace?

-According to the Cornerstone Dynamics’ research, up to 80% of the average working day is spent on activities with little or no value.
+Cornerstone Dynamics’ research suggests, up to 80% of the average working day is spent on activities with little or no value.
 It shows that people are not good at time management.
-And the consequences are far-reaching, from lowered productivity to burnout.
+It has serious consequences, from lowered productivity to job burnout.

 - It improves efficiency and work performance

 - It helps to organize work and smartly manage tasks

 - Reduces stress and risk of health issues and burnout